Turkey's Ronesans studying Morocco, Senegal PPP projects with France's Meridiam

-ANKARA Turkish construction and investment firm Ronesans Holding's healthcare unit is working with French fund Meridiam on public–private partnership (PPP) investments in Morocco and Senegal, the Ronesans board chairman said on Tuesday.
+ANKARA (Reuters) - Turkish construction and investment firm Ronesans Holding's healthcare unit is working with French fund Meridiam on public–private partnership (PPP) investments in Morocco and Senegal, the Ronesans board chairman said on Tuesday.

 Ronesans will complete a yen-denominated loan deal worth $1.5 billion for its Istanbul Ikitelli city hospital project from Japanese banks JBIC [JBIC.UL], Nexi, SMBC [SUMFFN.UL] and BTMU [MTFGMC.UL] by the end of March, board chairman Kamil Yanikomeroglu told Reuters.